MariabsesR/Project_SC/README.md

     Remote Attestation:
         Clients prove their integrity by sending a hash of their executable combined with a nonce, preventing replay attacks.
+How to Run

+Please refer to the detailed README inside the project folder for instructions on how to run the project.